da21510/avl.github.io/recruit/webdev.md

 1. **Code Quality.** How easy is it for other engineers to maintain your app?

 ### We will look at:
-1. Your live web app with features as described by the exam, hosted on your own computer. 你的 web app live demo URL。
+1. Your live web app with features as described by the exam, hosted on your own computer.
 	1. **Functional and working.** We value functional, working prototypes, so make sure your site is live and running before you move onto additional features.
-Before your exam date to save time, we recommend setting a blank single page site on your development machine accessible on the web. 網頁是否可以使用，功能規格是依照指示。
+Before your exam date to save time, we recommend setting a blank single page site on your development machine accessible on the web.
 	1. **Quality over quantity.** We would rather you focus on fewer features that are working and bug-free, rather than a bunch of broken, buggy features.
 1. Your code, hosted on Github.
 (This can serve as a portfolio for your future interviews and resume.)

-## Pre-Exam Preparation 考前準備
+## Pre-Exam Preparation
 > **IMPORTANT:**
 > We highly, HIGHLY recommend you setup a live web server with a blank static web page (e.g. Django, Rails, Node.js) **BEFORE** your exam.
-It will save you a lot of time during the exam. 為節省時間，我們強烈建議您在**考試前**先設置一個空白的網頁.
+It will save you a lot of time during the exam.

-1. **Development Environment. 開發環境.** Setup a linux-based development environment.
-We recommend MacOS or Ubuntu. 預先準備好網頁開發環境，使用你習慣的語言、架構、前後端、DB。
+1. **Development Environment.** Setup a linux-based development environment.
+We recommend MacOS or Ubuntu.
 	1. Setup JavaScript or any language you wish to use.
 	1. Setup any web framework you’re most familiar with (e.g. Django, React.js, Node.js)
 	1. Setup a database you are most familar with to store customer data.
-Both SQL or no SQL database are OK. 提前先建立好 DB 環境。
+Both SQL or no SQL database are OK.
-	1. Setup IDEs or any developer tools to maximize your efficiency during the exam. 預先設定好幫助開發的軟體，例如：Gulp.js, Webpack, ESLint, Jest, Mocha, Chai, Jasmine, TypeScripte, Babel, EJS。
+	1. Setup IDEs or any developer tools to maximize your efficiency during the exam. e.g. Gulp.js, Webpack, ESLint, Jest, Mocha, Chai, Jasmine, TypeScripte, Babel, EJS
 1. **Self or Cloud Hosted Test.** Make sure you can host a webpage from your development box or cloud on the world wide web.
 	1. Open a port that is more secure than commonly scanned ports (e.g. Port 22)
 	1. Make sure firewall configured so you can see your web page outside of your local area or cloud network.
 1. **GitHub or GitLab Account.** Make sure you have a public GitHub/GitLab account that you can host your exam submission code for us to evaluate.
-1. **How to prepare. 如何準備.**
+1. **How to prepare.**
-	1. Be prepared to implement a database. 熟悉如何設立 DB（SQL, MongoDB 環境）。
+	1. Be prepared to implement a database.
+(SQL, MongolDB)
 	1. Be prepared to implement both front- and back- end developement.
-A common stack is: JS, Express, Node, HTML, CSS, React. 準備設立網頁前後端，使用 JS, Express, Node, HTML, CSS, React (AJAX, JSON, REST) 或類似。
+A common stack is: JS, Express, Node, HTML, CSS, React.
 	1. There are no tricks or brain teasers.
-You will be building a website with user and admin functions, like a shopping site, a booking site, or a news site. 沒有陷阱或腦筋急轉彎。 你將建立一個具有用戶使用和管理員管制功能的網站。比方說一個購物、訂機票/旅館或是看新聞的平台。
+You will be building a website with user and admin functions, like a shopping site, a booking site, or a news site.
 	1. Create a Facebook Login account and a Google Developer account and have key ready.
-You will need to implement an OAuth for user login management. 請先建立 FB Login 和 Google Developer 帳號和 key。你會需要設立使用者登入功能。
+You will need to implement an OAuth for user login management.
-	1. Be familiar with how to connect to an API. 熟悉如何連接 API，像是 Google Maps 地圖、Stripe、寄 email SendGrid、Firebase, etc.
+	1. Be familiar with how to connect to an API. e.g. Google Maps, Stripe, Email SendGrid, FireBase.

-## How to Submit 如何交卷
+## How to Submit

 > **IMPORTANT:**
-> Please submit your exam (complete the form) regardless of whether you have a live site. 不管進度，請使用以下問卷提交你的網頁 live demo URL。
+> Please submit your exam (complete the form) regardless of whether you have a live site.
 > The form collects your GitHub URL.
 We want to see your source code regardless of the progress you've made.

-1. Upload code to public GitHub or GitLab account. 上傳進度到GitHub 或 GitLab.
+1. Upload code to public GitHub or GitLab account.
 1. Run your app in production for 1 week.
 1. **Please submit exam by clicking "Submit Exam" below.**